croffler/hugo-test/site/content/sbp/storm-integration.markdown

 ![alt tag](/sbp/attachment_files/storm/storm-nutshell.png)

-Beside Storm, there is a **Trident** â€“ a high-level abstraction for doing realtime computing on top of Storm.
+Beside Storm, there is a **Trident** - a high-level abstraction for doing realtime computing on top of Storm.
 Trident adds primitives like groupBy, filter, merge, aggregation to simplify common computation routines.
 Trident has consistent, exactly-once semantics, so it is easy to reason about Trident topologies.

 Capability to guarantee exactly-once semantics comes with additional cost.
 To guarantee that, incremental processing should be done on top of persistence data source.
 Trident has to ensure that all updates are idempotent.
 Usually that leads to lower throughput and higher latency than similar topology with pure Storm.